NEW TELEPHONE NUMBER LAUNCHED FOR TPO MEMBERS

 Trading Standards Institute

-The Property Ombudsman's Residential Sales Code of Practice has been approved by the Trading Standards Institute (TSI).
+The Property Ombudsman's Residential Sales and Lettings Codes of Practice has been approved by the Trading Standards Institute (TSI).
 TSI operate the Consumer Codes Approval Scheme (CCAS) which is committed to promoting codes of practice that meet their core criteria and have obtained TSI approval.
-For more information about TSI visit their website at www.tradingstandards.gov.uk
+For more information about TSI, please visit their website at www.tradingstandards.gov.uk

 What are the benefits to business?